Summary of Dream and Promise Act of 2019 (H.R. 6)

 - BETTER – Minor traffic offenses.
 Excludes minor traffic offenses from the felony and misdemeanor bars.

-- BETTER – Expunged convictions.
-Excludes expunged and similar convictions from the inadmissibility grounds, felony bar, and misdemeanor bar.
+- BETTER – Expunged convictions and adjudications.
+Excludes expunged (and similar) convictions and juvenile adjudications from the inadmissibility grounds, felony bar, misdemeanor bar, and provisional denial provisions.

 - SAME – State immigration offenses.
 Excludes state convictions based on immigration status.

 - SAME – Felonies.
 Disqualifies applicants if they were convicted of one or more felonies.
 There is no waiver.